gosquared/node-gosquared/README.md

 ##### Options

-* api_key: API key from your [account](casa).
+* api_key: API key from your [account][casa].
 Required for API functions, not required for tracking functions.
 * site_token: Token for the registered site you're working with.
 Required.
 * requestTimeout: Maximum time in ms an API request can be pending.
 Default 2000ms
 * debugLevel: One of 'TRACE', 'NOTICE', 'WARNING', 'ALL'.
 Default 'WARNING'